vitar/trello-player-dev/README.md

 ## License
 The project is released under the [Unlicense](LICENSE).
 Security issues can be reported by opening an issue in this repository as described in [SECURITY.md](SECURITY.md).

+## Development
+The project is being developed and maintained using OpenAI Codex with minimal manual intervention.

 ## Test automation
 The `test` folder contains a small Node.js script that loads `trello-player-power-up-popup.html` in a mock Trello environment using